onx001/tp/docs/UserGuide.md

 - `a2 a4`
 - `b3 g6`

-ChessMaster also automatically checks if the move was valid and legal before it is executed, and shows the following error message in the case of an invalid move:
+ChessMaster also automatically checks if the move was valid and legal before it is executed.
+If the move is valid, an output as shown above in the [Gameplay](#gameplay) section will be output.
+Else, the following error message will be shown:

 `Oops, that move isn't valid!`